fikunmi-ap/solana-improvement-documents/restrict-tfm-bidspace.md

 What alternative designs were considered and what pros/cons does this feature have relative to them?

-1. EIP-1559 like system with sta protocol-enforced base fee.
+1. EIP-1559-like system with sta protocol-enforced base fee.
-The primary alternative consideration is a per account EIP-1559 implementation.
-But fpr reasons already discussed in the main body of this text, the proposed implementation is superior to EIP-1559.
+The primary alternative consideration is a per-account EIP-1559 implementation.
+But for reasons already discussed in the main body of this text, the proposed implementation is superior to EIP-1559.